KEY POINTS:

 Does car insurance cover other drivers?

-If you have someone listed as an “insured driver” on your insurance policy, they’re covered to drive your car as long as they meet the conditions outlined in your policy.
-It’s a good idea to add anyone who regularly drives your car to your policy to ensure they’re covered properly.
+These nominated drivers appear on the car’s insurance policy, and are covered to drive the car as long as they meet the conditions outlined in the policy.
+It’s a good idea to add anyone who regularly drives your car to your policy to ensure they’re covered properly when behind the wheel.

 What about under 25s?

-Inexperienced drivers and those under 25 are generally considered a higher risk by insurance companies, and often incur higher premiums as a result.
-And, unfortunately, the same situation applies for young drivers added to other drivers’ policies.
+Inexperienced drivers and those under 25 are generally considered a greater accident risk by insurance companies, and often incur higher premiums as a result.

 However, if you have your own car, of which you are the main driver, you will have to take out your own insurance policy.
-Insuring the car with an older driver listed as the main driver will likely void your policy in the event of a claim.
+Insuring your car with an older driver listed as its main driver will likely void your policy in the event of a claim.

 What if I don’t give the driver permission to use my car?

 If someone drives your car without permission, your insurance may not cover them.
-This is considered “non-permissive use,” and the driver will likely be personally responsible for any damages they cause.
+This is considered “non-permissive use”, and the driver will likely be personally responsible for any damage they cause.

 How do I add another person to my insurance?